Top Roman Architecture Tours in Rome

 The mosaics and sculptures further enhance the visit, allowing visitors to envision public life in ancient Rome.

-Ancient Aqueducts
+What Are Ancient Aqueducts In Rome?

 Venturing beyond the city center can be rewarding as I found during a recent Rome trip this year in August.
 Even if you're not an architecture expert, you have to admire the aqueduct.
 The Roman aqueducts, such as the Aqua Claudia and the Aqua Virgo, showcased the Romans’ mastery of hydraulic engineering.
 These structures transported water from distant sources to provide drinking water to residents.